On the spectrum of the periodic focusing Zakharov-Shabat operator: Introduction

-Since \eqref{e:zs} is a non-self-adjoint eigenvalue problem, its spectrum is in general quite complicated.
-Much of the research in this area has been devoted to studying~\eqref{e:zs} with zero-background potentials, or more precisely, $q\in L^1(\Real)$.
-In 1974, Satsuma and Yajima showed $q(x) = A\sech x$, $A \in \Real$ has purely imaginary point spectrum \cite{SatsumaYajima}.
-Further, they showed when $A = N\in \N$ there are precisely $2N$ eigenvalues located at $z= \pm\i(n-1/2)$, $n=1, \dots , N$.
-More recently, Tovbis and Venakides extended these results to a one-parameter family of potentials of the form $q(x) = -\sech x\,\exp(\i S(x)/\epsilon)$, where $S'(x) = -\mu \tanh x$ and $\mu$ is a real parameter \cite{tovbisvenakides}.
-More generally, Klaus and Shaw proved that all real-valued, piecewise-smooth, single-lobe potentials with zero background have purely imaginary point spectrum \cite{KS2002, KS2003}.
+Since~\eqref{e:zs} is a non-self-adjoint eigenvalue problem, its spectrum is in general quite complicated.
+Much of the research in this area has been devoted to studying~\eqref{e:zs} with zero-background potentials, or more precisely, $q\in L^1(\Real)$, i.e., Lebesgue integrable.
+In 1974, Satsuma and Yajima proved if $q(x) = A\sech x$ with $A \in \Real$, then~\eqref{e:zs} has purely imaginary point spectrum \cite{SatsumaYajima}.
+Moreover, when $A\in\N$ there are precisely $2A$ eigenvalues located at $z = \pm\i(n-1/2)$, $n=1, \dots , A$.
+More recently, one of the authors and S. Venakides extended these results to a one-parameter family of potentials of the form $q(x;\ep)=\sech x\,\exp(\i S(x)/\ep)$, where $S'(x) = \kappa \tanh x$ with $\kappa\in\R$~\cite{tovbisvenakides}.
+More generally, Klaus and Shaw proved that all real, piecewise-smooth, single-lobe potentials with zero background have purely imaginary point spectrum~\cite{KS2002, KS2003}.
 Here, the term single-lobe means $q(x)$ is nondecreasing when $x<0$, and is nonincreasing when $x>0$.
-Recently, one of the authors and X.-D.\ Luo generalized the Klaus-Shaw result to real-valued, single-lobe potentials on non-zero background, that is, $q(x)\to q_{0}$ as $|x| \to \infty$ and $q(x) > q_{0} $ for all $x\in \Real$ \cite{BL2018}.
-Considerable work has also been devoted to potentials with rapid phase variations, namely, $q(x) = A(x) \exp(\i S(x)/\epsilon)$, where $A(x)$ and $S(x)$ are both real-valued.
-Careful numerical experiments by Bronski showed that, in the semiclassical limit, the point spectrum can accumulate on a ``Y-shaped'' set of curves in the spectral plane, and the number of eigenvalues scales like $O(1/\epsilon)$ as $\ep \downarrow 0$ \cite{bronski}.
-Bounds on the point spectrum were also derived by Deift, Venakides, and Zhou under the assumptions $A(x) \to 0 $, and $S'(x) \to 0$ as $|x| \to \infty$ \cite{bronski}.
-Later, Miller put forth a WKB based formal asymptotic analysis. \cite{miller2001}.
-One of the authors and S.\ Venakides used the idea of the semiclassical limit of the scattering transform to derive spectral information of various potentials in \cite{TV2012}.
-In particular, the ``Y-shaped'' spectral curve from \cite{bronski} was confirmed there.
-The semiclassical limit of solutions to the focusing NLS equation generated by zero-background potentials was then studied in \cite{bertolatovbis, elkhamistovbis, jenkins2013, KMM2003, lyngmiller, TVZ2004}.
+Recently, one of the authors and X.-D.\ Luo generalized the Klaus-Shaw result to real, single-lobe potentials on non-zero background, that is, $q(x)\to q_{0}$ as $|x| \to \infty$ and $q(x) > q_{0}$ for all $x\in \Real$ \cite{BL2018}.
+Considerable work has also been devoted to potentials with rapid phase variations, namely, $q(x;\ep)=A(x) \exp(\i S(x)/\epsilon)$, where $A(x)$ and $S(x)$ are both real.
+Careful numerical experiments by Bronski showed that, in the semiclassical limit, the point spectrum can accumulate on a ``Y-shaped'' set of curves in the spectral plane, and the number of eigenvalues scales like $O(1/\epsilon)$ as $\ep \downarrow 0$~\cite{bronski}.
+Also, bounds on the point spectrum were derived by Deift, Venakides, and Zhou under the assumptions $A(x) \to 0 $, and $S'(x) \to 0$ as $|x| \to \infty$~\cite{bronski}.
+(For details of the proof see the work by DiFranco and Miller~\cite{difranco}.)
+Later, Miller put forth a formal WKB based asymptotic analysis~\cite{miller2001}.
+Moreover, one of the authors and S. Venakides used the idea of the semiclassical limit of the scattering transform to derive spectral information of various potentials~\cite{TV2012}.
+In particular, the Y-shaped spectral curve from~\cite{bronski} was confirmed there.
+The semiclassical limit of solutions to the focusing NLS equation generated by zero-background potentials was then studied in~\cite{bertolatovbis, elkhamistovbis, jenkins2013, KMM2003, lyngmiller, TVZ2004}.
 Even so, there are still many important open questions.